abellagonzalo/dynamic_config/README.md

 ## Design decisions

+This section explains the most important decisions I have made and why.

 ### Global/Local parameters

 One of the most important decisions was to use global or local parameters.
 Finally, local parameters have been chosen for many reasons.

 A robot control system usually comprises many nodes.
 These nodes operate at a fine-grained scale and they work together to make more complex tasks.
 Nodes should be independent and they should do one thing (and do it well).
 With the design of this component I have tried to improve this features.

 When possible local parameters should be used rather than globals because they enhance encapsulation and independence of nodes.
 But sometimes global parameters are useful.
 The current Parameter Server is used to initialize values in the configuration.

 Local parameters live along with a node.
 If the node dies, for whatever reason, the configuration dies as well.
 Parameters has a name and a value.
 If the node crashes theres no way to recover the last configuration.
 A few methods are provided to let the user write the configuration to a file and read it when necessary.

 ### Public/Private parameters